nvidia-holoscan/holohub/tutorials/integrate_3rd_libs_into_pipeline/README.md

 ```

-Note: In this function we used [UnownedMemory](https://docs.cupy.dev/en/stable/reference/generated/cupy.cuda.UnownedMemory.html#cupy.cuda.UnownedMemory) API to create the CuPy array.
-Since in some cases, the OpenCV operators will create a new device memory which needs to be handled by CuPy and the lifetime is not limited to one operator but the whole pipeline.
-In this case, the CuPy array initiated from the GpuMat shall know the owner and keep the reference to the object, check more detail on [CuPy interoperability](https://docs.cupy.dev/en/stable/user_guide/interoperability.html#device-memory-pointers).
+Note: In this function we used the [UnownedMemory](https://docs.cupy.dev/en/stable/reference/generated/cupy.cuda.UnownedMemory.html#cupy.cuda.UnownedMemory) API to create the CuPy array.
+In some cases, the OpenCV operators will allocate new device memory which needs to be handled by CuPy and the lifetime is not limited to one operator but the whole pipeline.
+In this case, the CuPy array initiated from the GpuMat shall know the owner and keep the reference to the object.
+Check the CuPy documentation for more detail on [CuPy interoperability](https://docs.cupy.dev/en/stable/user_guide/interoperability.html#device-memory-pointers).

 2. Conversion from Holoscan Tensor to GpuMat via CuPy array